epicsNSLS2-deploy/updateIOC/README.md

 Note that sudo may be required in order to run the script if the `IOC_LOCATION` is set to a dir that is not owned by the user running the script.

 You should now have reorganized IOCs!

+### Usage notes

+When using the script with iocs created with areaDetector 1-9-1, there is an issue with identifying the correct binary location in st.cmd.
+The reason for this is that the script identifies the camera type by reading the existing st.cmd file and finding the name of the driver, ex: `ADProsilica`.
+In areaDetector 1-9-1, all drivers were built into one `bin/` directory, and thus the driver cannot be identified.